Quick answer

 How far ahead do empty legs appear?

-Usually a few days to a few weeks out.
-They're unpredictable and short-lived, which is why a route alert is the most reliable way to catch one.
+Usually a few days to a few weeks out, occasionally only a day before departure.
+They are unpredictable and short-lived, which is why a route alert is the most reliable way to catch one rather than checking manually.

 Do I have to buy the whole aircraft?

-Usually yes — most empty legs are sold as the whole cabin, which is why the per-person cost falls so sharply with a full group.
+Usually yes — most empty legs are sold as the whole cabin.
+That sounds like a drawback but it is the reason the per-person cost falls so sharply with a full group: split across everyone travelling, a whole-cabin price can land close to a premium commercial fare.

 More from the journal.